Adam101k/Unity-Shipment/README.md

-# Unity-Shipment
+# Shipment

-This was developed as a part of California State University Fullerton's Video Game Design Club.
+This was developed as a part of California State University Fullerton's Video Game Design Club, Winter 2022.

 You find a playable version of this game on [itch.io.](https://stickguy101.itGameo/shipment)